facebook/react-native/docs/Animations.md

-already implemented in the [`Easing`](https://github.com/facebook/react-native/blob/master/Libraries/Animation/Animated/Easing.js) class including quadratic, exponential, and bezier curves as well as functions like step and bounce.  `interpolation` also has configurable behavior for extrapolation, the default being `'extend'`, but `'clamp'` is also very useful to prevent the output value from exceeding `outputRange`.
+already implemented in the [`Easing`](https://github.com/facebook/react-native/blob/master/Libraries/Animation/Animated/Easing.js) class including quadratic, exponential, and bezier curves as well as functions like step and bounce. `interpolation` also has configurable behavior for extrapolating the `outputRange`.
+You can set the extrapolation by setting the `extrapolate`, `extrapolateLeft` or `extrapolateRight` options.
+The default value is `extend` but you can use `clamp` to prevent the output value from exceeding `outputRange`.

 #### Tracking Dynamic Values